JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1990_07.md

 4. The supreme satisfactions of the loving service of man.
 5. The transcendency of the spiritual over the material in human personality.

-The midwayer author goes on to say that “_this world has never seriously or sincerely or honestly tried out these dynamic ideas and divine ideals...._” ([UB 170:4.14](/en/The_Urantia_Book/170#p4_14)) Why not?
+The midwayer author goes on to say that “_this world has never seriously or sincerely or honestly tried out these dynamic ideas and divine ideals...._” (<a id="a228_153"></a>[UB 170:4.14](/en/The_Urantia_Book/170#p4_14)) Why not?
 Why do we resist fellowship with God?
-To a group of Greek believers in Jerusalem, Jesus said, “_My Father sent me to the world to reveal his loving-kindness to the children of men, but those to whom I first came have refused to receive me...I have told them of sonship with joy, liberty, and life more abundant in the spirit...the leaders of my people deliberately blinded their eyes that they see not, and hardened their hearts...All these years have I sought to heal them of their unbelief that they might be recipients of the Father's eternal salvation._” ([UB 174:5.3](/en/The_Urantia_Book/174#p5_3))
+To a group of Greek believers in Jerusalem, Jesus said, “_My Father sent me to the world to reveal his loving-kindness to the children of men, but those to whom I first came have refused to receive me...I have told them of sonship with joy, liberty, and life more abundant in the spirit...the leaders of my people deliberately blinded their eyes that they see not, and hardened their hearts...All these years have I sought to heal them of their unbelief that they might be recipients of the Father's eternal salvation._” (<a id="a228_769"></a>[UB 174:5.3](/en/The_Urantia_Book/174#p5_3))

 [Read more](/en/article/Gard_Jameson_and_Florence_Jameson/Fellowship_with_God_Now_and_Forever)